ellensimpson/ellensimpson.github.io/_pages/publications.md

 <!-- _pages/publications.md -->
 #### Journal Articles (peer reviewed, archival)
+00. *In Submission: CSCW* - **Simpson, E.**, and Semaan, B. (2025).
+The Eshittification of the Creative Internet.

-00. *In Submission: New Media and Society* - Alper, M., Rodgers, R., Rauchberg, J., **Simpson, E.**, and Harrison, K.  (2024). “actually an ED and not just a quirky aspect of autism”: TikTok as Forum and Mediator of Autistic Food Issues and Eating Disorders
+0. *In Submission: New Media and Society* - Alper, M., Rodgers, R., Rauchberg, J., **Simpson, E.**, and Harrison, K.  (2024). “actually an ED and not just a quirky aspect of autism”: TikTok as Forum and Mediator of Autistic Food Issues and Eating Disorders

 01. Alper, M., Rauchberg, J., **Simpson, E.,** Guberman, J., Feinberg, S. (2023).
 TikTok as Algorithmically Mediated Biographical Illumination: Autism, Self-Discovery, and Platformed Diagnosis on #autisktok.
 To Appear in: New Media and Society. [read a preprint here](/assets/pdf/NMS_TikTokAutismDiagnosis_PrePrint.pdf)